JetBrains/kotlin-web-site/docs/reference/kotlin-osgi.md

+---
+type: doc
+layout: reference
+category: "Tools"
+title: "Kotlin and OSGi"
+---

-# Kotlin OSGi
+# Kotlin and OSGi

-To enable kotlin OSGi support you need to include `kotlin-osgi-bundle` instead of regular kotlin libraries.
-It is  recommended to eliminate `kotlin-runtime`, `kotlin-stdlib` and `kotlin-reflect` dependencies as `kotlin-osgi-bundle` already contains all of them.
-You also should make attention in case when external kotlin libraries are included.
-As far as regular kotlin dependencies are not OSGi-ready you shouldn't use them and should eliminate.
+To enable Kotlin OSGi support you need to include `kotlin-osgi-bundle` instead of regular Kotlin libraries.
+It is recommended to remove `kotlin-runtime`, `kotlin-stdlib` and `kotlin-reflect` dependencies as `kotlin-osgi-bundle` already contains all of them.
+You also should pay attention in case when external Kotlin libraries are included.
+Most regular Kotlin dependencies are not OSGi-ready, so you shouldn't use them and should remove them from your project.

 ## Maven

-To include kotlin OSGi bundle to a Maven project:
+To include the Kotlin OSGi bundle to a Maven project:

 ```xml
    <dependencies>